 It was really remarkable.”

-Sam Provenzano and Megan Alrutz (theatre-maker/directors ~ USA) are guiding an Egyptian team in a remount of Gimme Please! for performance by an Egyptian cast for the Hakawy International Festival in partnership with The PaperBoats, UT Austin and the Alliance Theatre, Atlanta.
+Sam Provenzano and Megan Alrutz (theatre-maker/directors ~ USA) guided an Egyptian team in a remount of Gimme Please! for performance by an Egyptian cast for the Hakawy International Festival in partnership with The PaperBoats, UT Austin and the Alliance Theatre, Atlanta.

 Wonder